leannalight/sprint-11/README.md

 ## instructions on how to deploy the project

-Git
 1. Create a repository on GitHub and copy it to your computer.
 Transfer the project work code No. 9 to the local repository.
 Run git push origin master - all your files will be hosted on the master branch on GitHub.
 Before you start writing code, create a new branch and switch to it.
 Give the branch a name - develop.

-Build a project
-2. Configure assembly of build and dev.
+2. Build a project.
+Configure assembly of build and dev.
 3. Configure hashing of CSS and JS files.
 4. Create an empty file named .nojekyll in the project root.
 By default, GitHub Pages during assembly ignores files whose name begins with the underscore _, which is how many BEM files begin.
 The .nojekyll file solves this problem.
 Set up automatic updating of the project page when saving files (hot reload).